VW's Audi buys Ducati to expand brand portfolio

 The 20-member supervisory board of Europe's largest car maker approved the purchase on Wednesday, Audi said in a statement.
-It did not disclose details of the deal, though sources told Reuters on April 17 that Audi agreed to buy Ducati for about 860 million euros.
+It did not disclose details of the deal, though sources told Reuters on April 17 that Audi agreed to buy Ducati for about 860 million euros ($1.13 billion).

-Ducati, which has won 13 rider's Superbike World Championships since 1988, will extend Audi's long-standing rivalry with Bayerische Motoren Werke to superbikes.
+Ducati, which has won 13 rider's Superbike World Championships since 1988, will extend Audi's long-standing rivalry with BMW (BMWG.DE) to superbikes.

+"As a sporty, global premium brand, Ducati is an excellent fit for Audi," the company's chief Rupert Stadler said.

-The company said it aimed to complete the purchase of Ducati as quickly as possible once it has received approval by the relevant regulators.
+Audi said it aimed to complete the purchase of Ducati from Italy's Investindustrial as quickly as possible once it has received approval by the relevant regulators.

 Analysts have questioned the Ducati purchase, saying the move bears no economic or industrial logic and solely reflects VW Chairman Ferdinand Piech's passion for the Italian company's expertise on design and light engines.